 The Newton Prize is an annual £1 million fund awarded for the best research or innovation that promotes the economic development and social welfare of Newton Fund partner countries.
-This year, eligible prize countries are Brazil, Chile, Colombia and Mexico.
+Eligible prize countries for the Newton Prize 2019 are China, Indonesia and the Philippines.

 Newton Prize winner in Colombia